Skinny-Pinks/britton-laundry-shift-cash./README.md

-# britton-laundry-shift-cash.
-Self-contained HTML worksheet for Britton Laundry shift cash reconciliation.
-Auto-calculates totals, remembers last ticket # (localStorage), and prints cleanly in landscape.
+# Britton Laundry — Shift Cash Reconciliation (HTML)

+A single-file, print-optimized worksheet for Britton Laundry.
+- Auto-calculates totals as you type
+- Remembers last ticket # in localStorage (shared for all browsers on this domain)
+- Prints in landscape with clean black-and-white styling

+**Live page:** (add your GitHub Pages URL here)